Event #6WorkshopPast event

 What Students Built

-Participants followed a structured “step-by-step” flow to clone a starter frontend, stand up a backend, and connect everything into a live, full-stack app.
+Participants followed a structured flow to clone a starter frontend, stand up a backend, and connect everything into a live, full-stack app.
 By the end, students had a working AI News Hub that fetches live tech articles, generates quick and detailed AI summaries, surfaces publisher metadata and cover images, and embeds an AI chatbot for deep dives on each article.

-How Cursor was Used
+How Cursor Was Used

 Technical Journey